 MCL sprain exercises should form part of a rehabilitation program.
 They should include mobility, strengthening, proprioception and functional or sports specific exercises.

 We always recommend seeking professional advice before starting any medial ligament strengthening exercises.
-See the full rehabilitation program for details of when the exercises below fit into the overall rehabilitation program.
+See the full MCL rehabilitation program for details of when the exercises below fit into the overall rehabilitation program.

 Mobility exercises are done as soon as pain will allow with the objective of maintaining or regaining full joint mobility.